 Target Ovarian Cancer is closely monitoring the developments relating to the COVID-19 pandemic and the guidance from government bodies.
 We're committed to minimising the impact on our research programme during this period of uncertainty.
 We want to enable the researchers that we fund to be safe and support their families, and for clinicians to support the NHS where required.

-We've taken the decision to postpone the 2020 grant round for translational research awards until later this year.
-We'll be reviewing the situation in the autumn, when we'll provide further information about the timetable for the next round.
+We've taken the decision to cancel the 2020 grant round for translational research awards.
+We will be reviewing our plans early in 2021 when we will provide further information about plans to hold the next the grant round.

 The guidance on what we're looking for and how to apply is included here for information only.